 “To develop a high self-esteem a person needs a purpose.
 A key component to high self-esteem relies on how you view yourself regarding contribution.
 In other words, in the child development process, chores are a big role in a kid’s self-esteem.” ~Impact Parenting.

-2. The AAP now suggest screening all children for depression starting at age 11.
+2. The AAP now suggests screening all children for depression starting at age 11.

 3. Get back to what we did before phones (back to what our parents did when we were young)… spend time playing games with our kids.